apinf/experimentation-mondays/README.md

 ## Ideas as issues

 * All ideas in issues.
 * When idea is "used", add comment where is link to results and close the issue.
+[An example](https://github.com/apinf/experimentation-mondays/issues/2)

 ## Code results

+APIOps is our experimentation community in which we engage with other developers.
+We encourage other companies to follow our example.

-All code results go under our experimentation community APIOps. https://github.com/apiops.
+Thus all code results from Experimentation Mondays go under APIOps organization. https://github.com/apiops.
 Members of APIOps organization can create repositories.
+Just create a repository and put all in one place.

 ## Feedback